Marzipan pig

 The marzipan pig is a traditional German, Dutch, Belgian, and Scandinavian confectionery consisting of marzipan shaped as a pig.

-During Jul in Norway and Sweden, a tradition is to eat a rice porridge known as risgrøt (risgrynsgröt in Swedish); a single almond is hidden in the porridge.
+During Jul in Norway, Sweden, and Denmark, a tradition is to eat a rice porridge known as risgrøt (risgrynsgröt in Swedish); a single almond is hidden in the porridge.
 Whoever finds the almond receives a marzipan pig as a prize.
 The same tradition exists for Christmas Eve in Denmark, but with risalamande.
 In Germany, marzipan pigs are given at New Year's for good luck (Glücksschwein).